 - Two stars is below average.

 If a plan has no rating, it's new.
 Or there might not be enough information for a rating to be done.

-A plan’s service-specific rating -- Besides the overall rating, you can check how each plan rates for a specific type of care.
+A plan’s service-specific rating.
+Besides the overall rating, you can check how each plan rates for a specific type of care.
 Service-specific ratings use the same one-to-five scale.
-For instance, you might be interested in a plan's rating on screening for colon cancer, how plans rate on their speed setting up appointments, or how long you have to wait for care.
+For instance, you might be interested in a plan's rating on flu vaccines, how plans rate on their speed setting up appointments, or how long you have to wait for care.

 Medicare uses information from many sources to do the ratings.
 This includes surveys filled out by members of a health plan as well as required data reporting from the health plan.
 Medicare also uses information from health care providers.